beolnix/statistics-web/src/app/about/readme.md

 ## Project details
-The project consist of several parts:
+The project consist of four:

 * Bot
 * Bot plugin